Home » To Greet or Not To Greet in Emails

 Greetings are a Social Courtesy

-When you call someone, you always say “Hi”, “Hello”, or offer some sort of greeting before you start rambling away about the reason for your call.
-It is the same if you are in person, right?
+When you call someone on the phone, you always say “Hi”, “Hello”, or offer some sort of greeting before you start rambling away about the reason for your call.
+It’s the same if you’re in person, right?
+So it would make sense that greetings in emails are a thing.

 It is also common to ask how someone is doing or what is new.
 That’s called human interaction, and it helps the communication become a conversation between two human beings.

-If you were to call someone and just start talking without a purpose, that’s a bit ostentatious and rude.
-Those you are calling probably cringe when they hear your voice.
+If you were to call someone and start talking without a purpose, that would be a bit ostentatious and rude.
+Those you are calling may cringe when they see it is you.
 The same can apply to email.

 How would you react if someone called you and was so concerned about what they wanted to say that they went right into why they were calling without this little nicety?
-People prefer to communicate with those who show the basic courtesies and present themselves in a friendly manner.
+That’s why most people prefer to communicate with those who show the basic courtesies and present themselves in a friendly manner.

 Don’t be Cringey